lojikil/kubectlfish/OWASPGlobalDC.md

 # the what: linux

-- but wait, there's more!
-- kernel threads not expected to have a `/proc/$PID/exec`
+- kernel threads not expected to have a `/proc/$PID/exe`
 - We can cause `os.Readlink` to fail
 - Now you're a kernel PID...